Huraqan/immo-eliza-scraping-oracle-estate/README.md

 ### Day 5 - Documentation and Finalization:
 - Code review
 - Writing the README file.
-- adding comments in the code or .
 - Preparation of the final project presentation.
 <br>
 <br>